 Unperturbed he kept on, staring at me as he sprouted words that made no sense.

 Suddenly I felt angry and sensing my chance to get away I shouted loudly, “NO ENTIENDO!”
 (I don’t understand) and quickly pulled my arm away.

 I walked quickly and didn’t look back.
 I arrived at the bus station shaking slightly and wishing that I could just tell what had happened to someone, anyone but there was no one to tell.
 I paid the bus driver and took a seat waiting for it to fill up.

 It was moments like this when I wished I was travelling with someone but I wasn’t.
 I was still travelling alone and as I watched people get onto the bus in couples, pairs of friends and as families, I wish I had someone sat next to me to tell me that everything was okay and to hold my still shaking hand.

 I thought back about what had happened.
 I shouldn’t have stopped.
 I had seen him crossing the road and should have just carried on walking.
 Nothing had actually happened.
 A man had only grabbed by arm but what if he had a knife?
 What if he had tried to robbed me.
 I could hardly walk fast with both backpacks strapped to me like an oversized tortoise.
 At least I had been able to shout.

-Liberia is the capital of the Guanacaste province in the north of Costa Rica.
+Liberia is the capital of the Guanacaste province in the north.
 There isn’t really much here and most travellers use this city as a base to explore the mountains and rainforest of Rincon de la Vieja National Park which is only 2 hours from the city.
 Liberia is also close to the beaches on the Pacific Ocean such as Playa Hermosa, Ocotal and also Tamarindo – known for its surfing and nightlife.
 I stayed at Hospedaje Dodero which is a clean, friendly hostel just walking distance from the bus station.